 - PayPal Credit is a reusable credit line that customers can use to shop.

 - PayPal Credit is already available to customers who checkout with PayPal.

-- There is no additional cost to business owners who get customers that avail of PayPal Credit.
+- There is no additional cost to business owners with customers that use PayPal Credit.

 - Business owners still get paid upfront like with any other PayPal transaction, even though their customers are paying for their purchases over time.

 Meanwhile, Buy Now Pay Later is PayPal’s latest customer financing payment option.
 By partnering with a long list of retail brands, merchants can provide customers with the option to pay for their purchases in four interest-free installments while merchants get the proceeds of their sale upfront.
 This payment method is compatible with popular ecommerce platforms and setup at checkout is easy.

 For a long time, PayPal’s payment solutions were focused on online personal and business customers.
 However, the company has expanded its features to offer on-site and on-the-go payment services as well.
 This puts PayPal in a great position to work with small businesses that are native to the online world but are looking to expand into brick-and-mortar stores and vice versa.